TheCatLady/docker-qnap-pushover/README.md

 ## How to Contribute

-Show your support by starring this project! :star2:  Pull requests, bug reports, and feature requests are also welcome!
+Show your support by starring this project! &#x1F31F;  Pull requests, bug reports, and feature requests are also welcome!

-You can also support me by [becoming a GitHub sponsor](https://github.com/sponsors/TheCatLady) or [making a one-time PayPal donation](http://paypal.me/DHoung) :sparkling_heart:
+You can also support me by [becoming a GitHub sponsor](https://github.com/sponsors/TheCatLady) or [making a one-time PayPal donation](http://paypal.me/DHoung) &#x1F496;